We say things like this all the time… to other people.

 Risking feels scary but also like you’re truly alive…

 You can learn to risk.
 It simply takes practice.
+Ease into your insecurity but gently confront it.
 Try small risks at first but do something differently than normal.
 You could get out your paints from when you painted years before, set up your easel, and start.
 You could reach out to that college friend you haven’t spoken to in years and reconnect with them on Zoom.
 You could walk through the door of that gym you’ve belonged to for over a year, and ask for a training session.

 Sadly however, someone might now be watching you, and thinking, “I could never do that.”

 Maybe you remember to turn to them and encourage the risk by saying, “Yes you can.”

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!

 My new book entitled Perfectly Hidden Depression has arrived and you can order here!
 Its message is specifically for those with a struggle with strong perfectionism which acts to mask underlying emotional pain.
 But the many self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.